 1. Comparative Income Statements

-Such a comparison of financial data gives insights into the financial performance of a business over two or more time periods.
+Such a comparison of financial data gives insights into the financial performance of a business over two or more periods.

 The comparative financial data showcases the trend as well as the direction of the financial position and operating results of a business.
-Since the data of different accounting periods is compared horizontally in the income statement, this analysis is also known as ‘horizontal
+Since the data of different accounting periods is compared horizontally in the income statement, this analysis is also known as ‘horizontal.

 The following is the comparative income statement of Amazon Inc to help you understand the format of the comparative income statement.